uGLAD: Sparse graph recovery by optimizing deep unrolled networks: Experiments

 \section{Experiments}

 Our software package is hosted on the GitHub website.
 Its function signature is very much akin to the sklearn's GraphicalLassoCV~\cite{scikit-learn}.
 This was intended to make it easier for the users to try out our method with minimal change to their existing code pipeline.
-Appendix~\ref{apx:applications} lists some more potential applications of the \uglad model.
-We believe that our model can be seamlessly integrated with the existing pipeline for these applications and we are hopeful that it improves results over state-of-the-art methods. \textbf{Appendix~\ref{apx:anaerobic-digestion}} applies \uglad to analyse the actual data collected for \textbf{anaerobic digestion}.
+Sec.~\ref{apx:applications} lists some more potential applications of the \uglad model.
+We believe that \uglad can be seamlessly integrated with the existing pipeline for these applications and hope is that it improves results over state-of-the-art.

 We use AUC (area under the ROC curve) and AUPR (area under the precision-recall curve) as primary evaluation metrics.
 The sparsity of the graph leads to very few positive edges.
 These two metrics account for such imbalance in the data.
 In addition, they have the advantage of working without specifically setting a threshold for non-zero entries.
 Their values reported in this work have the mean and the associated standard deviation values listed.